virtuozzo/cloudscripting-docs/docs/creating-manifest/custom-scripts.md

 # Custom Scripts

-Custom users scripts can be written in Java or JavaScript.
+You can write your custom scripts in Java or JavaScript.
 Inside these scripts, a set of client libraries for <a href="https://docs.jelastic.com/api/" target="_blank">Jelastic API</a> methods calling is available.
-The script can be subscribed to the <b>*onAfterReturn*</b> event for executing any <a href="/creating-manifest/actions/" target="_blank">action</a> on its outlet.
+You can bind your scripts to the <b>*onAfterReturn*</b> event to execute the required <a href="/creating-manifest/actions/" target="_blank">actions</a>.

 ## Intercontainer Scripts
-In order to execute a shell script inside of a container, the <a href="/creating-manifest/actions/#cmd" target="_blank">ExecuteShellCommands</a> action is used.
+In order to execute a shell script inside of a container, use the <a href="/creating-manifest/actions/#cmd" target="_blank">ExecuteShellCommands</a> (*cmd*) action.

-<b>Examples</b>
+<b>Examples:</b>

-Executing bash script from URL:
+- Executing bash script from URL.
 ``` json
 {
   "cmd [cp]": "curl -fsS http://example.com/script.sh | /bin/bash -s arg1 arg2"
 }
 ```

-Restoring MySQL database:
+- Restoring MySQL database.
 ``` json
 {
   "cmd [mysql5]": "curl -fsS http://example.com/script.sh | /bin/bash -s '${nodes.sqldb.password}' 'http://example.com/dump.sql' '${user.appPassword}'"